-Harry Kyriakodis, author of Philadelphia's Lost Waterfront (2011) and Northern Liberties: The Story of a Philadelphia River Ward (2012), regularly gives walking tours and presentations on unique yet unappreciated parts of the city.
+Harry Kyriakodis, author of Philadelphia's Lost Waterfront (2011), Northern Liberties: The Story of a Philadelphia River Ward (2012) and The Benjamin Franklin Parkway (2014), regularly gives walking tours and presentations on unique yet unappreciated parts of the city.
 A founding/certified member of the Association of Philadelphia Tour Guides, he is a graduate of La Salle University and Temple University School of Law, and was once an officer in the U.S. Army Field Artillery.
-He has collected what is likely the largest private collection of books about the City of Brotherly Love: over 2000 titles new and old.
+He has collected what is likely the largest private collection of books about the City of Brotherly Love: over 2700 titles new and old.

 30 years ago Monday the first trains rolled through Philadelphia's $300+ million commuter rail tunnel.
 It was a visionary, risky, and necessary project, says Harry K. He brings us the full story of its construction, still paying off dividends today > more

 Next up in our Halloween cemetery series: Harry K hits the tomes looking for the missing obelisk of Monument Cemetery.
 Is it sitting in a gravestone dumping ground at the foot of the Betsy Ross Bridge?
 Its fate may be forever unknown > more

 The Pennsylvania Environmental Council is hosting a block party this Saturday to highlight plans that would transform Spring Garden Street into a progressive urban greenway.
 Harry K. is optimistic and gives us the history of this once great thoroughfare > more